msobjdump

 • 1: The optional input occupies a placeholder.

-• optionalOutputMode: whether the optional output needs to occupy a placeholder in the operator kernel function.
-The values are as follows:
+• optionalOutputMode: Indicates whether an optional output needs to occupy a placeholder in the operator's kernel function.
+The options are as follows:

 • 0: The optional output does not occupy a placeholder.